hasura/graphql-engine/docs/graphql/manual/queries/computed-fields.rst

   :depth: 2
   :local:

-What are computed columns?
+What are computed fields?
 --------------------------

-Computed columns are extra fields added to a table whose value is computed from other columns.
+Computed fields are extra fields added to a table whose value is computed from other columns.
-It facilitates users to define an additional field to an existing table whose return value is computed via an SQL function.
-Computed columns are exposed only over the GraphQL API.
-The server does not modify the database schema to define a computed column.
-Computed columns are added as a part of metadata.
+It facilitates users to define an additional field to an existing table whose return value is computed via an SQL function. computed fields are exposed only over the GraphQL API.
+The server does not modify the database schema to define a computed field. computed fields are added as a part of metadata.

 Supported SQL functions
 ***********************

-Only functions which satisfy the following constraints can be added as a computed column to a table.
+Only functions which satisfy the following constraints can be added as a computed field to a table.

 - **Function behaviour**: ONLY ``STABLE`` or ``IMMUTABLE``
 - **Argument modes**: ONLY ``IN``
 - **Table Argument**: One input argument with table row type
 - **Return type**: Either ``SETOF <table-name>`` or ``BASE`` type

-Defining computed columns
+Defining computed fields
 -------------------------

-Based on the SQL function return type we can define two types of computed columns
+Based on the SQL function return type we can define two types of computed fields

-1. Scalar computed columns
+1. Scalar computed fields
 **************************

-Computed columns whose associated SQL function returns `Base type <https://www.postgresql.org/docs/current/extend-type-system.html#id-1.8.3.5.9>`__ like *Integer*, *Boolean*, *Geography* etc.
+computed fields whose associated SQL function returns `Base type <https://www.postgresql.org/docs/current/extend-type-system.html#id-1.8.3.5.9>`__ like *Integer*, *Boolean*, *Geography* etc.